tanaka-mambinge/wa_cloud_py/README.md

-# Chatterbox
+# WA Cloud Py

-Chatterbox is a Python library for sending WhatsApp messages using the WhatsApp Cloud API.
+wa_cloud_py is a Python library for sending WhatsApp messages using the WhatsApp Cloud API.

 Supported features: